jamie-allen/sdisruptor/presentation/preso/presentation.md

 Processors only need to guarantee that the execution of instructions gives the same result, regardless of order, and thus perform instructions out of order frequently to enhance performance
 Memory barriers (volatile) specify where no optimizations can be performed to ensure that ordering is correct at runtime

-# Avoid Locks

 * Context switching is painful
 * CAS semantics are much better, but no panacea
 * Limited use of memory barriers are the key

 !SLIDE transition=fade

+# What's Wrong With Queues
 .notes Unbounded queues use linked lists, which are not contiguous and therefore do not support striding (prefetching cache lines)
 Bounded queues use arrays, where the head (dequeuing) and tail (enqueuing) are the primary points of write contention, but also have a tendency to share a cache line
 In Java, queues are also a significant source of garbage - the memory for data must be allocated, and if unbounded, the linked list node must also be allocated; when dereferenced, all of these objects must be reclaimed

-# What's Wrong With Queues

 * Unbounded linked lists don't "stride"
 * Bounded arrays share cache lines
 * Cause heavy GC

 !SLIDE transition=fade

+# Memory Allocation
 .notes What if you designed your system to utilize on-board caches for a core as effectively as possible?
 Allocate a large ring buffer of byte arrays on startup, and copy data into those arrays as received/handled Sequencing of data in main memory is also important - as the core understands your usage of data from memory, it can pre-load the cache with data it knows you need next.
 You need to understand how you are allocating data and what that means (see padding)
 Maximizing the use of "cache lines" (64 bytes, 8 longs of 8 bytes each, avoiding misses and "false sharing" - which aids with...

-# Memory Allocation

 * Cache is king
 * Pre-allocate and reuse